Global Business, Talent Mobility Management

-Practitioners are not impactful because they haven’t changed the narrow professional view they have of their work and how they can be more effective
+Practitioners need to become more effective …they are not impactful because of a narrow professional view of their work

-Philip Berry on Leader Development as we enter the digital era and tied-in with that, the role of personal branding … and how to get to a “win”.
+Philip Berry talks about Leader Development as we enter the digital era and tied-in with that, the role of personal branding … and how to get to a “win”.

 The focus of his practice is to enable individuals, team and organizations to transition into increased levels of effectiveness and impact from their current situation .